Melges 15

 The Melges 15 is an American sailboat that was designed by Reichel/Pugh as a two-crew, one-design racer and sail trainer.
 First built in 2020, it is Reichel/Pugh's design #289.

 In December 2021 the design was named Sailing World magazine's 2022 Boat of the Year.

 Production

 The design has been built by Melges Performance Sailboats in the United States since 2020 and remains in production.
 Beginning in March 2022, the boat is also being built for the European market by Nelo in Vila do Conde, Portugal.

-A total of 150 boats had been delivered by October 2021.
+A total of 150 boats had been delivered by October 2021, 600 by January 2023 and over 1000 by July 2025.
+Following the fast growth of the class in the United States, sustained expansion in the European market is expected, with distribution and class events in several European countries, including Ireland, Portugal, Switzerland and the United Kingdom.

+The inaugural European Championship for the Melges 15 class was hosted in July 2025 as part of the Volvo Dun Laoghaire Regatta in Dublin Bay, Ireland.